Dynasty (Kiss album)

-Dynasty is the seventh studio album by American hard rock band Kiss, produced by Vini Poncia and released by Casablanca Records on May 23, 1979.
-It was the first time that the four original members of Kiss did not all perform together for the entire album.
+Dynasty is the seventh studio album by American rock band Kiss, produced by Vini Poncia and released on May 23, 1979 by Casablanca Records.
+A departure from the band's hard rock style, the album incorporates pop and disco.
+Drummer and founding member Peter Criss only performs on "Dirty Livin'", his last recording with the band until Psycho Circus (1998).
+While a commercial success, going platinum in five countries, the album's critical reception was mixed, and the supporting "Return of Kiss" tour saw a marked decline in attendance.

 Background

 The album and the following tour were billed as the "Return of Kiss", as the band had not released a studio album since Love Gun in 1977.
 Instead, the band released their second live album, Alive II, that same year, and each member had recorded eponymous solo albums, which were simultaneously released on September 18, 1978.

 Before recording the album, the Kiss members were working separately on various demos: